Follyjay/academic_performance/README.md

 |
 └── README.md

-  - data/: Directory containing the cleaned data.
+`data/`: Directory containing the cleaned data.
-  - model/: Directory containing the trained model.
+`model/`: Directory containing the trained model.
-  - static/: Directory for static files like CSS and JavaScript.
+`static/`: Directory for static files like CSS and JavaScript.
-  - templates/: Directory for HTML templates.
+`templates/`: Directory for HTML templates.
-  - app.py: Main Flask application file.
+`app.py`: Main Flask application file.
-  - modelling.py: Script for data processing, cleaning, and model training.
+`modeling.py`: Script for data processing, cleaning, and model training.

 ## Acknowledgements
-- Kaggle for providing the dataset.
+Kaggle for providing the dataset.
-- Flask documentation and tutorials for guidance on web development.
+Flask documentation and tutorials for guidance on web development.
-- Scikit-learn documentation for machine learning model training and evaluation.
+Scikit-learn documentation for machine learning model training and evaluation.

-## Contributing
+Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or additions.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.